patdeg/frontier_ai_policy/codex.md

 - **opentelemetry_wrapper.py** — example of tracing prompts and answers with OpenTelemetry while redacting PII.
 - **rationale_tag.py** — attaches a short explanation or rationale tag to each answer.
 - **token_heat_map.py** — toy saliency map showing token importances in a response.
-- **chatty.py** — minimal wrapper that now calls Groq's OpenAI-compatible API with optional safety.
+- **chatty.py** — minimal wrapper for Groq's API with a toggleable safety filter.
+- **hello_world.py** — simple entry point that prints a single Chatty response.
+- **test.py** — demonstrates safe versus unsafe modes with the same prompt.

 ## Updating This Codex